Section 2.26. PROPERTY MAINTENANCE.

 [f] “Refuse”.
 Debris as heretofore defined.

-(3) Every premises shall be graded and maintained so no stagnant water will accumulate or stand on the premises or within any building or structure located on the premises.
+[c] Every premises shall be graded and maintained so no stagnant water will accumulate or stand on the premises or within any building or structure located on the premises.
+In addition every premises shall be maintained so that debris shall not cause flooding of adjacent property.